despolov/f1-stats/README.md

 ## TODO

 - add a route with all of the stints a drive made with a link from the Tyres route
-- add tests - and most importantly tests of the aggregated lap time logic
+- add tests on the components and utils